“Your story, beautifully told”

 Getting married is one of the most incredible things you will do in your life.
 Putting how you feel on your day into words is difficult, but it can be achieved with pictures.
-Which is where I come in; capturing the emotion, the journey, your story.
-Wedding photography really is an investment for life, and future generations.
-I feel it is so important to capture, and preserve forever.
+Which is where I come in!

 You write the script.
 My focus is then upon documenting your story beautifully, through observation, not orchestration, with attention paid to every detail.
 I believe a wedding should be photographed sympathetically and subtly.
-A quiet observer, blending into the background, telling the Story, from start to finish.
-And when I say the finish, that means capturing every element of your day, right till the end, if you wish.
+A quiet observer, blending into the background, telling the story from start to finish.

 Predominantly, my style of work is documentary.
 I tell a story, through photographs.
 This is often referred to as reportage photography, wedding photo-journalism, candid, fly-on-the-wall, call it what you will, in essence they are all very much one and the same.
 The key essence for me that defines my style is telling the story.

 As a documentary photographer, I don’t want to influence the day, you have planned it down to the minute detail, and I am pretty sure that asking the photographer what they would like to do is never part of the wedding plan.
 So I start each wedding with a blank canvas, and I love it!

 One of the clear advantages of the documentary style is the capture of emotion, no posed photograph will ever capture this.